OpenFreeEnergy/gufe/docs/how-tos/serialization.rst

 ----------------------------------------

-Occasionally, you may need to add support for a custom type that is not already known by GUFE.
-For example, there may be objects that are included in your GUFE object that come from another library, and are not GUFE tokenizables.
+Occasionally, you may need to add support for a custom type that is not already known by gufe.
+For example, there may be objects that are included in your gufe object that come from another library, and are not gufe tokenizables.

 When this happens, you will need to create and register a custom JSON